-Venafi, currently recognized industry leader in machine identity protection, recently released a press release revealing a promising shift in current market trends and Venafi’s commitment to support them.
+Venafi, industry leader in machine identity protection, recently released a press statement revealing a promising shift in current market trends and Venafi’s commitment to support them.
 The data shows significant improvement in awareness of and participation in protecting machine identities.
 According to the press release, Venafi has seen a 50% increase in subscriptions with 95% renewals.
 The company also closed a $100 million round of financing, led by TCV, dedicated to creating new cybersecurity developments in machine identity protection for the Global 5000.

 Palo Alto-based CEO Jeff Hudson states,

 The bad guys might be ramping up, but so is the global security community as a whole, increasing their commitment to integrating protection for machine identities throughout their security infrastructure offerings.
-To support this effort, last year Venafi launched the Machine Identity Protection Development Fund, with $13 million dollars in direct sponsorship for developers, start-ups, consultants and cybersecurity vendors to integrate directly with machine identity solutions.
+To support this effort, last year Venafi launched the Machine Identity Protection Development Fund with $13 million dollars in direct sponsorship for developers, start-ups, consultants and cybersecurity vendors to integrate directly with machine identity solutions.
 The program already has three funded partners: OpenCredo, Cygnacom and Jetstack.

-In June of last year, Forresterreleased a studyvsolidifying machine identity protection as a category and concluding that it was “nearly impossible” to keep track of keys and certificates without machine identity automation.
+In June of last year, Forresterreleased a studyvsolidifying machine identity protection as a category and concluding that it was “nearly impossible” to keep track of keys and certificates without machine identity automation

 As opposed to a decade ago when coding was still being written for machine identity protection, this lineup of the Global 5000 who now have a dedicated solution for machine identity management speaks volumes about the rising tide of awareness: